salabim/peek/readme.md

 and underscore_numbers
-parameters of pprint              yes **)                     no use from a REPL                   limited functionality       no external configuration            via json file               no observes line_length correctly    yes                         no default line length               160                         80 benchmarking functionality        yes                         no suppress f-strings at left hand   optional                    no indentation                       4 blanks (overridable)      dependent on length of prefix
+parameters of pprint              yes **)                     no use from a REPL                   limited functionality       no external configuration            via toml file               no observes line_length correctly    yes                         no benchmarking functionality        yes                         no suppress f-strings at left hand   optional                    no indentation                       4 blanks (overridable)      dependent on length of prefix